zhangchicheng/Image-Mosaicing/README.md

 # Image-Mosaicing
 Image mosaicing is the process of combining multiple photographic images with overlapping fields of view to produce a segmented panorama.
+In this repo, a image mosaicing pipeline was presented and the experimental results demonstrate that framework has good performance on accuracy and speed.
 # Usage
 Refer to example
 # Details